-If you’re eating a whole foods plant based diet and in training of any kind, then you will definitely be able to feel and see many benefits from eating lots of the high protein power foods on this list, and among these will be the building of lean muscle.
+Are you eating a whole foods plant based diet and in training of any kind?
+If so, then you will definitely be able to feel and see many benefits from eating lots of the high protein power foods on this list, and among these will be the building of lean muscle.

-It is totally possible to eat just plant foods and be a body builder at the same time; I’ve seen it for myself first hand with people I know personally and it never fails to amaze me.
-There was a time when this was never believed possible, but attitudes are changing due to the undeniable evidence to the contrary that you can find in social media groups, Youtube videos, gyms across the land, and even the vegan body building contests that are gaining popularity these days.
+It is totally possible to eat just plant foods and be a body builder at the same time.
+There was a time when this was never believed possible, but attitudes are changing due to the undeniable evidence to the contrary that you can find in social media groups, YouTube videos, gyms, and even the vegan body building contests that are gaining popularity these days.

 The last few years has seen veganism and plant based eating explode, and this has happened in the world of athletes too.
-You can find plant based Footballers, Climbers, Body Builders, Iron Man champions, Runners, Tennis players, and many more, all at the top of their game and even SMASHING previous records due to the effects of the anti inflammatory plant based diet.
+You can find plant based Footballers, Climbers, Body Builders, Iron Man champions, Runners, Tennis players, and many more These people are all at the top of their game and even SMASHING previous records due to the effects of the anti inflammatory plant based diet.

-If you need proof of this then check out this list of some of the awesome, super fit people I’m talking about; I promise you’ll be blown away by the true power of plant foods and their effects on the human body.
+If you need proof of this then check out this list of some of the awesome, super fit people I’m talking about.
+You’ll be blown away by the true power of plant foods and their effects on the human body.

 As confirmed by the above athletes, the plant based diet has improved their performance and even helped them to reach goals and beat times that they couldn’t beforehand.
 This is the first hand experience of those who use the plant based diet correctly and with attention to detail.